-We note that researchers need to be aware when they analyze historical changes in the data that scores may change for a number of reasons, including the following:
+We note that researchers need to be aware when they analyse historical changes in the data that scores may change for a number of reasons, including the following:

-- The score has been adjusted based on either initial errors or clarification or standardization of scoring techniques.
+- The score has been adjusted based on either initial errors or clarification or standardisation of scoring techniques.

 - The score has changed based on changes in the underlying legal framework for RTI, including amendments to RTI laws, court decisions clarifying interpretation of the law, constitutional amendments or the adoption of implementing regulations.

 - The score changed after new feedback from local reviewers was incorporated (in some cases it was not possible to obtain a local review in the early stages of the Rating and this remains the case for some countries; also, the RTI Rating is always open to incorporating feedback from local reviewers).